Contact Us Today (424) 372-3112

 • You knew your driving privileges were suspended or revoked at the time you were driving

 The key factor of VC 14601 is the presumption of knowledge.
-As you can see from the definition, California law presumes you had knowledge of a driver's license suspension or revocation – if the DMV sent you notice prior to driving on a suspended license.
+As you can see from the definition, California law presumes you knew about a driver's license suspension or revocation – if the DMV sent you notice prior to driving on a suspended license.
 Vehicle Code 14601.4 VC defines the crime of driving on a suspended or revoked license causing injury.

 DMV Mails Notice of License Suspension